luizbgomide/EclipsePhase2e-ptbr/src/SUPP/03-FC/07-flexbot-modules.md

 ### Aviary Module

 Aviary modules are bot carriers.
 While any bot can be integrated as a flexbot module, aviaries provide a protective enclosure for the bots and a hive to keep them repaired.
-They can hold 1 small bot or 5 very small bots. for nanoswarm hives.
+They can hold 1 small bot or 5 very small bots.

 <blockquote class="indent stat-list">